oarina/oarina/README.md

 ## 🚀 About Me

 I thrive where creativity meets complex systems.
-After graduating with honours in **traditional animation** (plus a year in 3-D) from the National Film School of Ireland, I pivoted into tech operations—triaging hundreds of incidents at **Coinbase** and supporting enterprise clients for a **global social-media platform** (via a consulting partner).
+After graduating with honours in **traditional animation** (plus a year in 3-D) from the National Film School of Ireland, I pivoted into tech operations—triaging hundreds of incidents at **a major crypto exchange** and supporting enterprise clients for a **global social-media platform** (via a consulting partner).
 Along the way I’ve built simple internal tools (e.g. a 300-term glossary that cut on-call lookup from 15 min to 3 s) and written the odd script—such as a small Python back-tester that hit the Alpaca API—but my core value lies in keeping large-scale products reliable and users informed.

 **What drives me**
 - Breaking down how products work and spotting weak points